 Enjoy this video about cocktail gardening and instructions on how to grow mint, basil and cilantro for your favorite drinks!

-I taped this segment for my new, “Way to Grow” video series where I teach two young women how to garden, (especially grow food) and create original garden crafts using repurposed materials!
+I taped this segment for my new “Way to Grow” video series where I teach two young women how to garden, grow food and create original garden crafts using repurposed materials!

 Anyone combine these herbs before?